department-of-veterans-affairs/caseflow/README.md

 ```sh
 bundle exec rails s -e staging
 ```

+## Connecting to VACOLS in UAT

+Connecting to VACOLS in UAT is helpful for looking at what kind of values and data the Oracle db holds.

+1. Put the following in your staging ssh config:
+    ```
+    LocalForward 1527 dsva-appeals-vacols-uat-sanitized.cdqbofmbcmtd.us-gov-west-1.rds.amazonaws.com:1526
+    ```
+1. Install SQL Developer
+1.

 ## Changing between test users
 Select 'Switch User' from the dropdown or navigate to